-Andrew Austin Triggs was originally signed by Royals scout Rich Amaral…graduated from Nashville's Montgomery Bell High School in 2007…earned a degree in political science at the University of Southern California in 2011…spent the 2011-12 academic year in the university's MBA program…at USC, he earned conference All-Academic honors each season from 2009-12 and was named the 2012 Pac-12 Baseball Spring Scholar-Athlete of the Year…posted a 3.96 ERA as a redshirt freshman in 2009, earning Pac-10 honorable mention status…was the team's No. 1 pitcher in the rotation in 2010.
+Graduated from Nashville's Montgomery Bell High School in 2007...
+Earned a degree in political science at the University of Southern California in 2011...
+Spent the 2011-12 academic year in USC's MBA program...
+Earned conference All-Academic honors each season while at USC from 2009-12 and was named the 2012 Pac-12 Baseball Spring Scholar-Athlete of the Year.

 For the second consecutive season, he began the year in the A's starting rotation before his season ended early due to an injury…was 3-1 with a 5.23 ERA in nine starts when he was placed on the 10-day disabled list May 18 with nerve irritation in his right arm…would not pitch again until Sept.
 5 when he began a rehab assignment with Single-A Stockton…that would be his only outing before undergoing surgery Sept.
 26…his ERA was his highest of his three big league seasons as was his .413 opponents slugging percentage, but his .231 opponents batting average was his lowest…struck out 43 batters in 41.1 innings, which marks the first time he finished with more strikeouts than inning pitched…his opponents batting average included a mark of .231 (18-for78) against left-handed hitters compared to .232 (19-for-82) against right-handers…yielded a .200 average with runners in scoring position, including .111 with RISP and two outs…opponents were 2-for-2 with a grand slam and six RBI with the bases loaded…they are now 6-for-11 (.545) with a double, triple, three home runs, 21 RBI and a walk in his career (1.636 slugging percentage, 2.175 OPS)…allowed a .263 opponents average the first time through the lineup, .167 the second time and .292 after that…held opponents to a .156 average with two outs…yielded a .190 average to the opponents clean-up hitter and has a .179 (14-for-78) average against the four hitter in his career…went 2-1 with a 3.42 ERA in five starts against American League West teams, 1-0 with an 8.40 ERA in four starts against everyone else…is now 6-2 with a 3.42 ERA (31 er in 81.2 ip) in 18 career games against the AL West compared to 3-6 with a 5.64 ERA (51 er in 81.1 ip) in 27 games against all other teams…was 2-1 with a 3.45 ERA in six starts at night compared to 1-0 with a 9.24 ERA in three starts during the day…allowed two home runs in 28.2 innings at night, five home runs in 12.2 innings during the day…opponents were successful in all five of their stolen base attempts off him and are 20-for-24 (83.3%) with him on the mound in 21 starts over the last two seasons…allowed two runs or fewer in six of his nine starts and six hits or fewer in all nine starts…however, walked at least two batters in seven times…the A's were 6-3 (.667) in his starting assignments.